davidmaamoaix/codewars-authoring/escape-vim/description.md

 Vim is a text editor.
 Thomas' Vim is currently in "Normal" mode.

 You are given a `Keyboard` object with the method `key_down` and `key_up`.
-Invoke the methods with the appropiate keys, so that you execute commands to save the current file and quit Vim.
+Invoke the methods with the appropriate keys, so that you execute commands to save the current file and quit Vim.

 The keys should be entered in string format:
 ```python